ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 print("Score: {0}".format(Li))
 ```

-    Propabilities: [  8.50640639e-05   7.16811307e-03   3.23025170e-06   9.92743593e-01]
+    Probabilities: [  8.50640639e-05   7.16811307e-03   3.23025170e-06   9.92743593e-01]
     Score: 4.938112829809168

-Again, we apply regularization loss (the same $$L_2$$ as in the last post and since our network has multiple multipliers, let's sum these together) to our loss function which leaves us with:
+In our total loss function we apply again a regularization loss (the same $$L_2$$ as in the last post and since our network has multiple multipliers, let's sum these together), which leaves us with:

 \begin{equation}
 L = \frac{1}{N}\sum_i L_i + \frac{\lambda}{2} \sum_j R(\theta_j)
 \end{equation}

-in which $$j$$ is the number of $$\theta$$'s.
-We still need calculate the gradient for the stochastic descent.
+in which $$j$$ is the number of $$\theta$$'s or layers.
+We still need calculate the gradient for the stochastic gradient descent.
 Luckily we can use calculus for this task.

 \begin{equation}
 \frac{\partial L}{\partial f_k} = \frac{\partial }{\partial f_k} \Bigg( log \big(\sum_j e^{f_{j}} \big) -f_{y_i} \Bigg)